harshithreddy-i/Harvis/README.md

-# Harvis
-Absolutely!
-Here's a concise yet informative **README description** for your GitHub repo:

----

 # HARVIS - Personal AI Assistant

 **HARVIS** (Helpful, Adaptive, Reliable Virtual Intelligent Supporter) is a lightweight, modular AI assistant designed to support your daily productivity and motivation.
 HARVIS runs locally on your machine and interacts with you through natural voice commands.